-Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 0.000394948 metric tonnes CO2e unit total revenue 22.3 Decrease The primary reason for the decrease in the intensity factor resulted from a 46.5% increase in revenue, due to the additional properties added to our boundary in 2014.
+Intensity figure = Metric numerator (Gross global combined Scope 1 and 2 emissions) Metric denominator: Unit total revenue Scope 2 figure used % change from previous year Direction of change from previous year Reason for change 0.000293618 metric tonnes CO2e 1273203222 Location- based 46.3 Decrease The primary reason for the decrease in the intensity factor resulted from a 74.9% increase in revenue, due to the additional properties added to our boundary in 2015.
+The secondary reason for the decrease in the intensity factor was a decrease in Scope 1 and 2 emissions by 6.1%, which was due to emission reduction activities.